DannyBoyNYC/6-D3-radar-chart/readme.md

 To get our feet wet with this angular math, we'll draw our peripherals before we draw our data elements.

-Let's switch those steps in our code:
+Switch those steps in our code:

 ```js
 // 6.
 Draw peripherals